PacktPublishing/Graph-Machine-Learning/README.md

 **Enrico Deusebio**
 is currently the chief operating officer at CGnal, a consulting firm that helps its top-tier clients implement data-driven strategies and build AI-powered solutions.
 He has been working with data and large-scale simulations using high-performance facilities and large-scale computing centers for over 10 years, both in an academic and industrial context.
 He has collaborated and worked with top-tier universities, such as the University of Cambridge, the University of Turin, and the Royal Institute of Technology (KTH) in Stockholm, where he obtained a Ph.D. in 2014.
 He also holds B.Sc. and M.Sc. degrees in aerospace engineering from Politecnico di Torino.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800204492">https://packt.link/free-ebook/9781800204492 </a> </p>